-In relation to Task 3 you should ensure students are aware of the need to provide evidence of the image settings they use and of the software tools and techniques they use.
+In relation to Task 3 you should ensure students are aware of the need to provide evidence of their use of their chosen digital image and drawing software.
 You may refer them to the teaching and learning content for the unit.
-You must not direct students to use particular software or tell them the image size/resolution to use or the software tools/techniques they should use.
-You should ensure that students understand the need to specifically consider how they are going to present their final image(s) to the client.
-You must not direct students to present their final work in any particular way.
+You must not direct students to use particular software or tell them the software tools/techniques they should use.
+You should ensure that students understand the need to specifically consider how they are going to export their final digital character for their client.
+You must not direct students to save their final work in any particular way in relation to limitations of formats.